-If time is limited, grabbing a cab is a good budget tip.
-It's sweat-free, the quickest way from point to point.
+If your time's limited, catching a cab can be a good budget tip.
+It's sweat-free, and it's the quickest way from point to point.

-In 1870 Rome became the capital of the newly united modern state of Italy.
-Shortly after that, the thunderous Victor Emmanuel monument was built to honor Italy's first king — that's him on the huge horse.
+In 1870 Rome became the capital of a newly united modern state of Italy.
+Shortly after that, the thunderous Victor Emmanuel Monument was built to honor Italy's first king — that's him on the huge horse.
 The monument — built to stoke the spirit of a new and struggling nation — harkens back to the glories of ancient Rome.
 In fact, if you want to envision ancient Rome in its pomposity today, imagine a vast city made of buildings like this.

-Francesca: I think in the end what I really like about the Italian way of life and I can really enjoy it here in Rome is the fact all you have to do is step outside and I'm around people, I never feel lonely, I always feel connected with a sense of community.
+Francesca: I think in the end what I really like about the Italian way of life, and I can really enjoy it here in Rome, is the fact all I have to do is step outside and I'm surrounded by people — I never feel lonely, I always feel connected with a sense of community.
 I think the passeggiata is a wonderful way of living in the city.

 Rick: So, this is just sort of an inclination, early evening, cool of the day.

-Francesca: Oh yeah.
-You just go outside, meet your friends, have a gelato, an apperativo, and just enjoy the city.
+Francesca: Oh yes.
+You just go outside, meet your friends, have a gelato, an aperitivo, and just enjoy the city.

 Rick: Check out who's with who, who's wearing what.

 For many, the evening stroll leads to a nice dinner out.
-We're dropping by Restaurante da Fortunato.
+We're dropping by Ristorante da Fortunato.